 People can be confident they get care at the right time but not always the right approach.
-Care workers are not fully trained in line with the needs of people and are not always guided by the right information regarding people's needs and risks.
-This places people at risk of receiving incorrect interventions and approaches.
+The provider needs to ensure care workers training is more robust and individually tailored to ensure people receive timely and skilled interventions and approaches.

 People are not kept as safe as possible, from harm and abuse.
-We found a lack of appropriate and timely action taken in response to medication errors.
 We found ineffectual audit and oversight systems.
 We found a lack of action and analysis of lessons to be learnt in response to accident and incidents, to improve the practice of care workers and reduce future risks to people.
 We found discrepancies in record keeping and information sharing.
 We found higher management and CIW do not have a true and accurate understanding of the scale of concerns and safeguarding allegations head office receive.